crosscompute/crosscompute-policies/mission-template.md

 # Objectives
 Specify at most three goals that must be achieved for the mission to be successful.

+# Plan
+Outline the breakdown of work.

+# Schedule
+Reserve time to do the work.

 # Log
 Record progress toward objectives.

-# Schedule
-Reserve time to do the work.

 # Tasks
-Outline the breakdown of work.
+List remaining tasks.

 # Lessons
 Give feedback on how we can do better next time.